physrisk/website-source/articles/2012/agent-based-prey-predator-model.md

     changed and movement of the agent is possible, then the agent moves from one cell to another unoccupied cell.

-Bellow you should an interactive HTML5 applet, which can be used to study the dynamics of the agent-based model formulated in this text.
+Below you should an interactive HTML5 applet, which can be used to study the dynamics of the agent-based model formulated in this text.
 Note that unlike in the previous case of deterministic model, this model possesses certain stochastic features.
 Namely you can observe certain